elizabeth-poggie/elizabeth-poggie/_content/notes/28-user-interfaces.md

 .co
 ```

 For example `poggie.ca` might cost $0.01 per year, however `pogie.com` might cost $16,464 per year.
-Costs vary widely and more premium names come at a pretty penny.
+Costs vary widely and more premium names come at a higher price.

 # Domain Linking

 Once purchased, you will likely need to wait for DNS to create a record of your domain name.
-Once finished, now let's work some magic
+After about 72 hours, you will be able to work some magic :)